wrapl/minilang/docs/library/string.rst

 :mini:`fun string(Value: any): string`
-   Returns a general (type name only) representation of :mini:`Value` as a string.
+   Returns a representation of :mini:`Value` as a string.

    .. code-block:: mini